external-secrets/external-secrets/docs/provider/keeper-security.md

 You can find the documentation for the Secret Manager Configuration creation [here](https://docs.keeper.io/secrets-manager/secrets-manager/about/secrets-manager-configuration).
 Make sure you add the proper permissions to your device in order to be able to read and write secrets

-Once you have created your SMC, you will get a config.json file containing the following keys:
+Once you have created your SMC, you will get a config.json file or a base64 json encoded string containing the following keys:
 - `hostname`
 - `clientId`
 - `privateKey`